 On Friday, March 26th around 11PM I landed in Perth, Australia.
 I had officially stepped foot on all 7 continents.
-Though I was excited, I was also exhausted from a long, hot day in Singapore and a 5 hour flight to Perth.
+Though I was excited to start my trip to Australia, I was also exhausted from a long, hot day in Singapore and a 5 hour flight to Perth.
 I arrived at the hostel around midnight and was pleasantly surprised to find that I had booked a room with a private bathroom.
 (With rooms booked in 7 different cities, I couldn’t keep track of the differing amenities.)
 I found out the next morning that the shower went from burning hot to freezing cold with no middle ground, but at least I wasn’t sharing it with anyone or getting the toilet wet in the process of showering.

 Last August I met Simone on an overnight ferry from Bari, Italy to Dubrovnik, Croatia.
 Since she lives in Perth, she agreed to show me around while I was there.
 We saw parks, a good view of the city skyline, the town of Fremantle, and the beach, but the highlight of my day was a national park Simone took me to.
 The scenery was beautiful, and after wandering around for awhile, we came to a little tavern and went around to the back porch.
 There were a dozen or so kangaroos sitting there.
 Apparently the woman who runs the tavern feeds them, but they live in the wild.
 Seeing them there was so much better than seeing them in an artificial environment of a zoo.